RuthAndRoth/Roth2/README.md

 What was formerly called Roth 2.0 RC#1 is now referred to as Roth2 v1 in the current version naming scheme.

-## Personal Directories
+## Contrib (Personal) Directories

-We have moved all personal directories under the new top-level directory 'Contrib'.
-These continue to be used as they always have, as a place for team members to put things that are still under development before (or until) they are merged into the master release directories.
+We have personal directories under the top-level 'Contrib' directory as a place for team members to put things that are still under development before (or until) they are merged into the master release directories.

-## Upload Collada (.dae) and other Artifacts
+## Upload Collada (.dae)

-Since not everyone is set up to perform Blender exports to get the Collada files for uploading we maintain recent exported .dae files.
-These correspond to the .blend file(s) in the Mesh directory.
+Since not everyone is set up to perform Blender exports to get the Collada files for uploading we maintain recent exported .dae files in the Mesh directory.

+## Other Artifacts

 There is also an OpenSim IAR file that can be used to pre-load OpenSim grids.
 These are usually updated at releases.
 They will help maintain consistent UUIDs